 The snake plant, officially know as Sansevieria trifasciata, is also sometimes called the mother-in-law tongue, due to the shape and sharp margins of its leaves.
 (Sorry, mother-in-laws.)
 It’s also one of the top purifying air plants, according to NASA’s Clean Air Study, filtering the air of 107 known air pollutants, including formaldehyde, benzene, xylene, toluene and trichloroethylene.

 Snake plants are produce tons of oxygen at night, making it a perfect plant for your bedroom!
 I’m slowly getting enough of these to put one in each of our bedrooms given the fact that they do so much to clean the air and add oxygen to your space.

-Ok, on to all the ins and outs on snake plant care.
-There really isn’t that much to know since these plants are so easy but the following is what you should know for them to look their best!
+Now, on to all the ins and outs of snake plant care.
+These plants are so easy, but the following is what you should know for them to look their best!

 Truth be told, you could not water a snake plant for weeks and it would still look happy and perky!
 Snake plants are very drought-tolerant.

 One thing you don’t want to do is overwater them – they don’t like to be overwatered.
 Ideally you want your snake plant in a pot with a drain hole using well-drained soil.

 Don’t tell the plant police, but I actually have two of my snake plants in pots without drain holes and they do just fine.
 (One is in a hanging pot so there really can’t be a drainage hole or our walls would be ruined!)
 I put my finger in the soil to check how wet or dry it is before watering.